AlexanderHeffernan/nanoGPT-AIML332-A2/report/report.md

 ### (a) Corpus Description

-FOr fine-tuning my GPT model, I selected the [cricket-rules dataset](https://huggingface.co/datasets/srivats666/cricket-rules) from Hugging Face.
+For fine-tuning my GPT model, I selected the [cricket-rules dataset](https://huggingface.co/datasets/srivats666/cricket-rules) from Hugging Face.
 This corpus contains the rules and regulations of cricket in English.
 The language is highly specialised, featuring technical terms and concepts unique to cricket, such as "LWB" (Leg Before Wicket), "Super Over", "powerplay", and "Duckworth-Lewis method".
 The dataset is structured as question-answer pairs, which makes it suitable for training and evaluating models on factual recall and rule-based reasoning in the domain of cricket.